MicrosoftDocs/azure-docs/articles/terraform/terraform-create-vm-scaleset-network-disks-hcl.md

 ---
 title: Tutorial - Create an Azure virtual machine scale set using Terraform
-description: Tutorial about using Terraform to configure and version an Azure virtual machine scale set complete with a virtual network and managed attached disks ms.service: terraform
+description: Learn to use Terraform to configure and version an Azure virtual machine scale set. ms.service: terraform
 author: tomarchermsft
 ms.author: tarcher